KilledByAPixel/OS13k/README.md

 ### Programs
 - OS13k can open any html file and it will work the same as if opened directly
-- Chrome is recommended for development, but Firefox is also supported
+- Chrome is recommended, but Firefox is also supported
 - [Viewing OS13k locally may not work if it treats local files as cross-origin](https://discourse.mozilla.org/t/firefox-68-local-files-now-treated-as-cross-origin-1558299/42493/9)
 - Prefix all local storage keys with OS13kYourProgramName to prevent collisions during JS13k (use at least 2 letters)
 - When the reload button is clicked, OS13kReload is called if it exists instead of reloading the iframe
-- OS13k works well on mobile devices, so we could have a separate entry for the JS13k mobile category
 - For development we recommend [VSCode](https://code.visualstudio.com/) with the [Live Server Plugin](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)
-- You can also create a custom program to edit code directly in OS13k.
+- You can also create a custom program to edit code directly in OS13k

  ### Trophies
  - Trophies are perhaps the most important part of OS13k and have many uses